daronphang/programming-resources/golang/concepts/methods.md

 ## Encapsulation

 A variable or method of an object is said to be encapsulated if it is inaccessible to clients of the object i.e. information hiding.
-Go has only one mechanism to control the visibility of names: capitalized identifiers are exported from package in which they are defined, and uncaptilized names are not.
+Go has only one mechanism to control the visibility of names: capitalized identifiers are exported from package in which they are defined, and uncapitalized names are not.
 To encapsulate an object, must make it a struct.

 ```go
 type IntSet struct {